Messy play is often a turn off to doing activities with your kids. These 10 ideas to keep it clean will encourage more messy play activities!

 Then, once we are done, we either hose the play space off or sweep any mess up depending on what we played with that day!

 The next of my messy play ideas is simply to use the bathtub!

 During the colder months we do almost all of our messy activities in the bath.
 Using the dry, empty bath as a play space is a great way to contain the mess and the surrounding surfaces easily wipe clean.

 Once play time is over simply turn on the water and all the mess will wash right down the drain.

 Our Creative Art Bath Station is a perfect example.
 I set this up for my girls on a rainy day and it kept them busy for over an hour.

 All the mess was contained and easy to clean too!

 Turn Bath Time into Messy Play Time

-Not only can you use the bath as a vessel but you can also turn bath time into the messy play activity.
+Not only can you use the bath as a play space but you can also turn bath time into the messy play activity with even more ideas.

-One of the best examples of a messy play bath I could give would be our Themed Ocean Bath.
+One of the best ideas of a messy play bath I could share with you would be our Themed Ocean Bath.